Hard and Easy Instances of L-Tromino Tilings: Tiling of the Aztec Rectangle

-\begin{corollary} For any positive integer $k$, the Aztec Diamond $\ad(3k-2)$ with one defect has a cover. \end{corollary}
+\begin{corollary} For any positive integer $k$, the Aztec diamond $\ad(3k-2)$ with one defect has a cover. \end{corollary}

-We can consider many different classes of defects, and it is observed that some of these classes have easy tilings, as an example, we have in Fig.\ref{fig:four-d}(a) an Aztec rectangle with four defects on its corners.
-A tiling of this region is shown in Fig.\ref{fig:four-d}(b).
+We can consider many different classes of defects, and it can be observed that some of these classes have easy tilings.
+As an example, we have in Figure \ref{fig:four-d}(a) an Aztec rectangle with four defects on its corners.
+A tiling of this region is shown in Figure \ref{fig:four-d}(b).
 In the combinatorics literature, tilings of regions with defects of several kinds for Aztec rectangle have been studied (see \cite{MPS17} for the most general class of boundary defects).

-\begin{remark} Similar defects can be studied for Aztec Diamonds as well.
+\begin{remark} Similar defects can be studied for Aztec diamonds as well.
 In fact, we can delete all cells in a fringe and obtain a tiling. \end{remark}

-The proof of Theorem \ref{the:ar-defect} gives an optimal $O(b^2)$ time algorithm for finding a cover for $\arr$ with one defect.
-In general, however, it is computationally hard to determine if $\arr$ with an unknown number of defects has a cover.
+Even though the proof of Theorem \ref{the:ar-defect} gives an $O(b^2)$ time algorithm for finding a cover for $\arr$ with one defect, in general, however, it is computationally hard to determine if $\arr$ with an unknown number of defects has a cover.

-\begin{theorem} It is NP-complete to decide whether $\arr$ with an unbounded number of defects has a cover. \end{theorem} \begin{proof}[Proof Sketch] The reduction is from tiling an arbitrary region $R$ with defects.
-The idea is to embed $R$ into $\arr$ for some sufficiently large $n$ and insert defects in $\arr$ in a way that surrounds $R$. \end{proof}
+\begin{theorem} It is NP-complete to decide whether $\ad(n)$ with an unbounded number of defects has a cover. \end{theorem} \begin{proof}[Proof Sketch] The reduction is from tiling an arbitrary region $R^\prime$ with defects.
+The idea is to embed $R^\prime$ into $\ad(n)$ for some sufficiently large $n$ and insert defects in $\ad(n)$ in a way that surrounds $R^\prime$ (see Figure \ref{fig:embed}). \end{proof}

+\begin{corollary} It is NP-complete to decide if $\arr$ with an unbounded number of defects has a cover. \end{corollary}